afraiddocument/afraiddocument.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm [Your Name], a Computer Science student at **Samford University**.
+I'm Randall Betts, a Computer Science student at **Samford University**.
 I’m passionate about programming, exploring new technologies, and building practical software solutions.
 This site is my personal portfolio, showcasing my skills, academic achievements, and areas of tech that excite me.

 ## About Me
 I’ve had the chance to explore a wide range of programming languages and technologies: